A fifth victim dies after Monday's downtown Louisville shooting

 On Monday evening, police said 57-year-old Deanna Eckert had also died.
 Eckert was an executive administrative officer at the bank, according to a LinkedIn profile of the same name.

-The University of Louisville Hospital said nine victims were rushed in with injuries, including three police officers, the hospital said.
+The University of Louisville Hospital said nine victims were rushed in with injuries, including three police officers.

 Three people were treated and released, another three were hospitalized with non-life-threatening injuries and another three were in critical condition on Monday afternoon.
 Five of the patients were treated for gunshot wounds.